-One of the most enjoyable perks of performing for children, is the bountiful list of children's quotes I continue to gather.
+One of the most enjoyable perks of performing for children, is the list I've compiled of delightful children's quotes.
 Check back often for more gems.

 Girl: Do you know my dad's band?

 Girl: I can't tell you.
 It has a naughty word in it.